Energinet-DataHub/energy-origin/libraries/dotnet/EnergyOrigin.TokenValidation/doc/azure-b2c/terms-acceptance-handler.md

 4. Allows for easy auditing of where terms acceptance is and isn't being enforced.

-By providing an opt-out mechanism, we maintain flexibility for scenarios where terms acceptance might not be necessary or appropriate, such as public endpoints or certain API calls.
+By providing an opt-out mechanism, flexibility is maintained for scenarios where terms acceptance might not be necessary or appropriate, such as public endpoints or certain API calls.